 Don’t Miss the Point: Understanding The Bible

-The disciples sometimes had difficulties understanding what Jesus truly meant, and would end up missing the point of what He was teaching.
-Christians nowadays can also have troubles understanding the Bible.
-Steph Nickel encourages us to pray while we study the OWrd of God, and encourage our children to do the same.
+Understanding the Bible is critical to spiritual growth.
+The disciples sometimes had difficulties understanding what Jesus truly meant, and would end up missing the point.
+Today we also can have trouble understanding the Bible.
+Steph Nickel encourages us to pray while we study the Word of God, and to encourage our children to do the same.

 Oh You Of Little Faith